MarvellousSoft/MarvInc/README.md

 Found any bugs?
 Loved the game?
 Contact us at our [itch.io community](https://marvellous.itch.io/marvellous-inc/community), or send us and email at `marvellous.amoeba at gmail dot com`.

+## License and other boring stuff

+This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program ([right here](https://github.com/MarvellousSoft/MarvInc/blob/dev/LICENSE.txt)).
+If not, see <https://www.gnu.org/licenses/>.

+All Marvellous Inc. assets, except foreign assets with their own license, are under **Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)**.
+You can read the full license [here](https://github.com/MarvellousSoft/MarvInc/blob/dev/marv/assets/ASSETS-LICENSE.txt).